capital-G/supercollider-wiki/sc-dev-Meeting-Procedure-&-Templates.md

 If there are any people new to the dev meetings, give them a warm welcome and have them introduce themselves, ask what they do with SC, etc.

-Usually there will be something to discuss.
-If not, go around and get a review of what everyone did in the past week of development, and see if that sparks any discussions.
+Typically (unless there is something more pressing) we kick off by having everyone summarize what they did in the past week of development, and see if that sparks any discussions.

 Meetings are **90 minutes long**.
 Be respectful of people's time and try not to go over that!